Promises (Randy Travis song)

 "Promises" is a song co-written and recorded by American country music singer Randy Travis.
-It was originally released in March 1987, as the B-side of "Forever and Ever, Amen."
-Then it was released as the A-side in May 1989 as the fourth and final single from his album, Old 8x10, peaking at number 17 in the United States and number 12 Canada.
+It was originally released in March 1987 as the B-side of "Forever and Ever, Amen."
+It was released as the A-side in May 1989 as the fourth and final single from his album, Old 8x10, peaking at number 17 in the United States and number 12 in Canada.
 The song was written by Travis and John Lindley.

 Chart performance

+Cover versions

+Daryle Singletary cover the on his 2007 album Straight from the Heart.